An Unweeded Garden – Chapter 1

 ‘How are your kids?’ he asks.

 ‘Your Grandchildren.
 They have names.’
-Rhodri said, finding an undiscovered pattern in the antimacassar on the sofa opposite.
+Rhodri says, finding an undiscovered pattern in the antimacassar on the sofa opposite.

 Nothing.
 Silence skips and bounces between the walls; break it, or watch the fragile peace shatter.
 The low water mark.
 Rhodri could sense the squalling shower outside as it cast shadows on the dividing wall, reflected by the fireplace mirror into half-formed opacity.